 - 1) Entry.
-The teams shall be selected and entered in the following manner: - a) A team shall be entered based upon the ATP Ranking (singles) of the country's Number 1 singles player. - b) All number 1 and number 2 players will be shown in the preliminary list of the event unless ATP is informed otherwise by the player.
-All players must confirm in writing they will be playing the event to confirm entry. - c) There shall be one (1) wild card allocated for the host country in case their team does not otherwise qualify.
+The teams shall be selected and entered in the following manner: - a) A team shall be entered based upon the ATP/WTA Ranking (singles) of the country's Number 1 singles player. - b) All players must confirm in writing they will be playing the event to confirm entry. - c) There shall be one (1) wild card allocated for the host country in case their team does not otherwise qualify.
 If no Wild Card is necessary, then that position shall revert to an additional Direct Acceptance.

-If the Wild Card is needed for the host country, then the Wild Card team will be placed randomly into one of the four (4) groups.
+If the Wild Card is needed for the host country, then the Wild Card team will be placed randomly into one of the six (6) groups.